Lombax99/ColdStorageService-XMas23/Sprint1/Doc/Sprint 1.md

 ### Requisiti
-A company intends to build a ==ColdStorageService==, composed of a set of elements:
+A company intends to build a ColdStorageService, composed of a set of elements:

 1. a ==service area== (rectangular, flat) that includes:
     - an ==INDOOR port==, to enter food (fruits, vegetables, etc. )